Investment Banking Analyst – Role Explained

 What is an Investment Banking Analyst?

-Financial analysts are responsible for completing most of the ground-work, which is commonly yet unceremoniously referred to as ‘grunt work’.
+Financial analysts are responsible for completing most of the groundwork, which is commonly yet unceremoniously referred to as ‘grunt work’.
 This has been coined so because they will spend a lot of time carrying out the more time-consuming tasks for associates.
-This includes putting together pitchbooks, completing analysis in Excel and even carrying out administrative tasks, like scheduling meetings.
-Nevertheless, their efforts and research also underpin important decision making.
+This includes putting together pitchbooks, completing the analysis in Excel, and even carrying out administrative tasks, like scheduling meetings.
+Nevertheless, their efforts and research also underpin important decision-making.

 Other duties comprise: